 Trump Expected To Declare National Emergency To Help Fund Southern Border Wall

-President Trump's expected decision to declare a national emergency Friday in order to help finance a long-promised wall on the U.S.-Mexico border in a highly unusual move from an unconventional president.
+President Trump is expected to declare a national emergency Friday in order to help finance a long-promised wall on the U.S.-Mexico border.
+It's a highly unusual move from an unconventional president.

 Trump's effort to augment a border barrier funding compromise crafted by Congress in order to still get the wall that he's long promised his supporters is also a risky gambit.
-Legal challenges and pushback from even some within his own party await Trump in the next phase of the ongoing national political battle over border security and immigration policy — cementing the issues at the forefront of his bid for a second term in office
+Legal challenges and pushback from even some within his own party await Trump in the next phase of the ongoing national political battle over border security and immigration policy — cementing the issues at the forefront of his bid for a second term in office.

 Centrist Sen. Susan Collins, R-Maine, who's up for re-election in 2020, called Trump's planned move a "mistake" in a statement Thursday.
 Collins also argued that the National Emergencies Act, which Trump is likely to invoke, was only "intended to apply to major natural disasters or catastrophic events, such as the attacks on our country."